BPCI-Robotics/notebook-24-25/notebook.md

 ### The tipping problem
 The reason why we were trying to control the driver input to the robot was because the robot kept tipping as it was driving.
 But this was a misguided idea and turned out to be unhelpful.
 The reason for this is that there must be a strong correlation between controller input and the behavior of the robot, otherwise the driver has trouble making the connection.
 The robot->eye->brain->hand->controller->robot loop runs very tightly, and anything which loosens this makes the robot very difficult to control, manifesting as "input lag."
 In the rolling average function, I tried to mitigate this by making all velocities above 50 equivalent to 100, but this did not help.

 So what is the problem?
 The fact that the robot is able to tip at all.
 The primary problem is that the robot itself is unbalanced.
 This is not trivial to resolve, and would require a full rebuild, so we looked at another problem.
 The wheels are far away from the edge of the robot.
-So we fixed this by moving the wheels to the end of the robot, leaving a gap.
+So we fixed this by moving the wheels to the end of the robot, leaving a gap between the wheels.

 {{diagram_drivebase_adjustment.png|1.0}}

 ### Autonomous control
+To control the autonomous period, we simply copied the code we used at the last competition, and made a few small changes.
+It is simply instructing the drivetrain to move certain distances and turn certain amounts.
+There are also wait statements to ensure that the robot stabilizes before doing anything.
+This makes the positions of the robot more predictable, making the autonomous overall more consistent.
+It was pretty consistent, and won us a few matches.
+We never did autonomous skills.

+## Strategy
+We never strictly strategized through the games, we simply did what we felt was right.
+The important thing to consider is that matches have very limited time, so time must be used wisely.

+So when we were in the audience, we would instruct the driver on what the best use of time was at the current moment.